Rethinking and Designing a High-performing Automatic License Plate Recognition Approach: Related Work

 \subsubsection{Segmentation-free Recognition}

-This type of approach directly performs LP recognition without the challenging character segmentation.
+This type of approach directly performs LP recognition without using character segmentation.
 LP recognition can be referred to as sequence recognition, and RNN-based structures were widely adopted.
-In TE2E \cite{li2018toward}, Li \textit{et al.} proposed a bidirectional RNNs (BRNNs) with connectionist temporal classification (CTC) loss \cite{graves2008novel} to process LP features by RPN.
+In TE2E \cite{li2018toward}, Li \textit{et al.} proposed a bidirectional RNNs (BRNNs) with connectionist temporal classification (CTC) loss \cite{graves2008novel} to process LP features produced by RPN.
 Similarly, Wang \textit{et al.} \cite{wang2019light} proposed a convolutional RNN (CRNN) followed by the CTC for character recognition.
 Combining with the abovementioned MTCNN detection, they proposed a multi-task license plate detection and recognition (MTLPR) model.
-To handle LPs' oblique view, Zhang \textit{et al.} \cite{zhang2020robust} proposed a tailored Xception network for feature extraction and a 2D-attention based RNN for character recognition, Attentional Net, which obtains state-of-the-art performance on both constrained and unconstrained environments.
-Generally, RNN-based structures are less efficient than CNN-based methods when they have the same parameters.
-In RPnet \cite{xu2018towards}, Xu \textit{et al.} employed a series of CNN-based classifiers to recognize characters in predefined positions.
+Zou \textit{et al.} \cite{zou2020robust} introduced a Bi-LSTM to locate the character positions implicitly without segmenting each character, and they used a 1D-Attention to extract features of the character regions.
+Zhang \textit{et al.} \cite{zhang2020robust} proposed a tailored Xception network for feature extraction and a 2D-attention based RNN for character recognition, named Attentional Net, which obtains state-of-the-art performance on both constrained and unconstrained environments.
+Generally, RNN-based structures are less efficient than CNN-based methods when they have the same number of parameters.
+In RPnet \cite{xu2018towards}, Xu \textit{et al.} employed a set of CNN-based classifiers to recognize characters in predefined positions.
 Although the RPnet improves the inference speed, its performance is inferior to the RNN-based methods, such as MTLPR and Attentional Net.
 Unlike previous works, our approach adopts CNN only and has high recognition performance via a novel architecture design.